-Summer has (unofficially) kicked off, and while we should be thinking about SPF all year round, the onset of the warmer season means sunscreen is going to be front and center, not just of our skin care routine, but also our makeup bags.
+Summer is almost here, and while we should be thinking about SPF all year round, the onset of the warmer season means sunscreen is going to be front and center of our skin care routinees.
 But how much do we really know about sunscreen?
 What does SPF mean?
 Does a higher SPF mean better protection?
 To give us the lowdown on SPF, we turned to dermatologist and member of the MDSolarSciences Scientific Advisory Council, Dr. Diane Berson, for help in answering some of the questions that confound most of us about sunscreen.

 Dr. Diane Berson: The SPF of a product only relates to its protection from the UVB or “burning” rays.
 The SPF of a product does not mean it protects you from UVA or “aging” rays.
 Companies use independent testing companies to test the SPF levels in their products in compliance with the FDA testing guidelines.